ph1p/figma-measure/README.md

 ![](./assets/context-menu.png)

 Clicking **Figma Measure** opens a window.
-Now you can select one or more elements and click on the different measurements to add red lines.
+Now you can select one or more elements and click on the different alignments to add red lines.
 At the bottom you can set the arrow style.

 ![](./assets/ui.png)